-Use silken tofu for a smooth, vegan version of French Toast that can be a scrumptious weekend breakfast or a tasty dessert.
-Serves 4.
+Use silken tofu rather than eggs to create a tasty and very quick, vegan version of French Toast that can be a scrumptious weekend breakfast or a tasty dessert.
+Enough for 6 slices of toast.

 1 x 400g silken tofu, lightly pressed